 But, what exactly is the scope of liability for parents relating to the actions of their children?

-1) There was a duty of care to the injured party;
+- A duty of care to the injured party existed;

-If you or a member of your family has been injured from the actions of a child because of a parent's negligence, Reich & Binstock can help you receive compensation.
+If you or a member of your family has been injured from the actions of a child because of a parent’s negligence, contact our esteemed Houston personal injury lawyers.
+Reich & Binstock can help you receive compensation.